zenjob/zenjob-ios-challenge/README.md

 Make you comfortable: after reading all of this you may have questions.
 Think about it and try to solve it on your own.
 If there is a major fuckup (api is wrong, information missing etc.) contact your challenge contact person directly.
 If you are struggling with solving a task: write it down in a structured and understandable way and submit it to your challenge contact person.

-Guidelines: Would be great if we can see collection view (for shifts on offer detail page), and coding UI skills.
+Guidelines: Would be great if we can see collection and stack view's in use, and coding UI skills.
 Main focus is detail page, login and offer list are just the way to the details page.